Close Menu

 • Rare genetic mutations

-• Having kernicterus (a type of brain damage that can happen when severe newborn jaundice goes untreated).
+• Having kernicterus (a type of brain damage that can happen when severe newborn jaundice does not receive treatment).

 Spastic cerebral palsy